hegerdes/homepage/content/articles/2024/2024-06-gitlab-for-k8s-access.md

 ## Side Notes
 This is not the only solution to access private clusters.
+But this did the job and security is fine with it.
 Jump Hosts, VPNs and SSH tunnels are also commonly used but they are often a nightmare to manage or to set up.
 A notable alternative is tailscale which also creates a tunnel to you tailnet and allows for user authentication.
 Unfortunately, tailscale is not used at my current gig.

-While these are solutions, I still would recommend to just hook your OIDC Like ActiveDirectory, LDAB or Keycloak provider into the Kubernetes api-server.
+While these are solutions, I still would recommend to just hook your OIDC provider such as ActiveDirectory, LDAB or Keycloak into the Kubernetes api-server.
 It is also a much more standardized solution and should be the primary source for all user contexts.
+To my surprise not many managed Kubernetes offerings support setting the OIDC args for the api-server.
+So this might after all be a good solution if your Kubernetes provider is lacking.

 <!---